 No Single Cybersecurity Technology Can Work Single-Handedly To Prevent Phishing Attempts.
 Organizations Need To Have A Multi-Layered & Multi-Dimensional Approach To Circumcise The Number Of Attacks And Limit Their Impact.

 Besides Implementing Network Security Methods Such As Email & Web Security, Malware Protection, User Behavior Monitoring, Or Access Control, Professionals Should Also Use Their Intelligence To Play Their Part In A Secured Environment.
-Identifying a common indicator of a phishing attempt is good start to stay.
-I hope now you got the answer of, “What is a Common Indicator of a Phishing Attempt?”.
+Identifying a common indicator of a phishing attempt is a good start to stay.
+I hope now you got the answer to, “What is a Common Indicator of a Phishing Attempt?”.